All iLive content is medically reviewed or fact checked to ensure as much factual accuracy as possible.

 Treatment of panic disorder in children

-Treatment, as a rule, includes a combination of medication and behavioral therapy.
-In children it is difficult even to begin behavioral therapy before panic attacks are not controlled by medication.
-Benzodiazepines are the most effective drugs for controlling panic attacks, but SSRI is often more preferred because benzodiazepines have a sedative effect and can significantly impair learning and memory abilities.
-Nevertheless, the SSRI effect develops slowly, and a short course of benzodiazepine derivatives (eg, lorazepam 0.5-2.0 mg orally 3 times a day) may be indicated before the appearance of the SSRI effect.
+Treatment usually involves a combination of medication and behavioral therapy.
+In children, it is difficult to even begin behavioral therapy until panic attacks are controlled with medication.
+Benzodiazepines are the most effective medications for controlling panic attacks, but SSRIs are often preferred because benzodiazepines are sedating and can significantly impair learning and memory.
+However, the onset of SSRI effects is slow, and a short course of a benzodiazepine derivative (eg, lorazepam 0.5–2.0 mg orally 3 times daily) may be indicated until the SSRI effect occurs.

-Behavioral therapy is especially effective in the presence of symptoms of agoraphobia.
-These symptoms are rarely amenable to drug treatment, as children often continue to fear panic attacks, even after long periods of absence, against the background of drug therapy.
+Behavioural therapy is particularly effective when agoraphobia symptoms are present.
+These symptoms are rarely amenable to medication, as children often continue to fear panic attacks even after a long period of absence with medication.

 Prognosis for panic disorder in children

-The prognosis for panic disorder with or without agoraphobia in children and adolescents is favorable under the condition of treatment.
-Without treatment, adolescents can drop out of school, avoid society and become hermits, possibly suicidal behavior.
-Panic disorder is often mitigated and weakened in severity without any noticeable cause.
-Some patients have long periods of spontaneous remission, and many years later a relapse occurs.
+The prognosis for panic disorder with or without agoraphobia in children and adolescents is good with treatment.
+Without treatment, adolescents may drop out of school, withdraw from society, and become reclusive, and suicidal behavior may occur.
+Panic disorder often waxes and wanes in severity without any discernible cause.
+Some patients experience long periods of spontaneous remission, only to relapse many years later.